Ensure you learn about targeting, including targeting types, as you start working with the targeting picker.

 Only available in Google Ad Manager 360.

-- Above the targeting picker, type the name to find a preset.
+- In the Add targeting preset field, type the name to find a preset.
 Your search includes partial matches in the middle of a name.

 - Select the targeting preset.